 In 2017, Target completed a multi-state settlement for $18.5 million stemming from a massive 2013 data breach that exposed customer credit card data (over 40 million records) and contact information (over 70 million records).
 Target's security was called into question, but it was actually an issue with its outside services: an HVAC supplier was noncompliant with the Payment Card Industry Data Security Standard (PCI DSS).
 This incident highlights the importance of PCI compliance, both internally and in association with your service providers, such as your Payment Processor.

-PCI compliance is becoming an even more pertinent topic of conversation in the evolving compliance climate.
+PCI security is becoming an even more pertinent topic of conversation in the evolving compliance climate.
 The wide-ranging General Data Protection Regulation (GDPR) from the European Union went into effect on May 25, 2018.
-PCI DSS is also going through updates, with a new version having been released on February 1.
+PCI DSS is also going through updates, with a new version released on February 1, 2018.
 Additionally, on June 30, new rules go into effect that will broadly impact e-commerce companies.

 The time and cost of a PCI-compliant information technology setup will differ.
 However, this article will suggest estimates for both based on the 2018 requirements so you can maintain compliance moving forward.

 The cost of PCI security ranges greatly.
 Estimates for the comprehensive PCI compliance of merchants and service providers are as follows for companies with relatively smaller IT environments, per 2015 figures:

 For large enterprises, the expenses are much greater.
 Even back in 2007, Guitar Center spent nearly $500,000 to establish its PCI compliance, suggesting that the total ticket for some large enterprises is now in the millions.